A Senior Citizen’s Guide to Home Loans and Reverse Mortgages

 The reverse mortgage allows the homeowner to access their home equity, which they have built over the years.
 The interest accumulated by the loan is added to the loan balance every month.
 Even though this means that the interest can end up being more than the home’s value over time, the borrower’s estate is usually only required to pay an amount equivalent to the value of the home.

 One of the most common reverse mortgages is the Federal Housing Administration-backed Home Equity Conversion Mortgage, which permits you to use the money for whatever you want.
-To qualify for this type of mortgage, you will need to be using the house as your primary residence and pay the insurance, taxes, and for the upkeep of the house.
+To qualify for this type of mortgage, you will need to be using the house as your primary residence and pay the insurance, taxes, and upkeep of the house.

 The Standard Mortgage